Smoked Salmon Mousse Sandwiches

 And that is the type of tea party we enjoy most, for which these sandwiches would fit perfectly.
 We actually made these sandwiches for our youngest daughter’s bridal shower tea party.
 We served four courses and had three types of sandwiches.
 Curried Chicken, Egg Salad with Watercress, and Smoked Salmon Mousse with Cucumber.
 It was quite lovely.
 Read More about our Shower Here.

 When figuring out how to make these tea sandwiches, we considered various breads and wound up with two.
 Pumpernickel and rye.
 Both went really well with the salmon.

 Finding smoked salmon was also a bit difficult to do here in the Midwest.
-But we located some from Chicken of the Sea at a grocery store in Olathe, Kansas.
-It was not too expensive and it tasted grand.
+But we located some from Chicken of the Sea at a grocery store in Olathe, Kansas, and I have since found it at a local grocery store.
+It’s not too expensive and it tastes wonderful.

 - cream cheese

 - sour cream

 - lemon juice